Dr. Javed Wani & Dr. L David Lal

 The NCRB data reported by The Indian Express has further highlighted the caste, class and gender divisions in the spectacle of death and destitution that the pandemic brought.
 It will be a stretch to say that the crisis is an act of God only.
 It is in reality, an act of greed and apathy that has become normalised as the principle of governance.

 In the absence of a well-thought-out mechanism to handle the COVID-19 challenge, both health and economic, the government has resorted to emergency powers by trampling on democratic rights.
 The first casualty in this operation is responsibility and accountability towards citizens.
 By invoking and relying on emergency powers, the government has only revealed its vulnerability.
 The conduct of the police left much to be desired and the courts did not always come to the rescue of citizens.
 The pandemic may go away in some time, but the extent of access that it has granted the government to scrutinise the lives of its citizens is going to haunt Indian democracy for a long time.

 The pandemic has rigidified various tendencies in public culture.
 A more identifiable tendency is that of putting up with restrictive measures, constant surveillance, marginalisation and abuse.
 We propose that crisis and culture have a symbiotic relationship here.
 The crisis is shaping the culture and the culture is impacting the crisis in turn.

-Wani is Assistant Professor, Ambedkar University and Lal is Assistant Professor, Indian Institute of Information Technology-Guwahati.
+Dr Javed Iqbal Wani is assistant professor at Ambedkar University Delhi; and Dr David Lal is assistant professor at Indian Institute of Information Technology-Guwahati.
 The article is republished from Indian Express.